Students

 Summer Awards

-Fellows will be given summer awards of up to $5,000.
+Fellows will be given summer awards of up to $6,000.
 Recipients must be Lewis & Clark law students who will be returning to Lewis & Clark in the fall.
-Recipients may augment summer awards and salaries from other sources; however, students may not receive both a PILP Summer Award and a Lezak Summer Award in the same year.
+Students may not receive both a PILP Summer Award and a Lezak Summer Award in the same year.
 The Lezak Social Justice Fellowship Committee will select recipients from applications received following interviews with finalists.

 Mentors